 Every stage of parenting has its challenging moments.
 But right now, I'd give almost anything for a sleepless night of teething issues or messy, sand-filled shoes at the playground.

-We live in New York City, and I've seen middle school kids taking the subway to school on their own for decades.
+We live in New York City, and I've seen middle school kids (the aforementioned tweens) taking the subway to school on their own for decades.
 I used to think this was pretty remarkable, until I considered the fact that one day it would be my kid doing the same thing.
 Living in an urban environment, I've been forced to tackle difficult subjects earlier than I would have liked (imagine explaining homelessness to a toddler).
 She attended a progressive elementary school that explored various social justice issues along with math and reading, and I'm grateful for that.
 I'm proud to be raising a child who's a mature, independent thinker, and a pretty cool one at that.

 And yet at the same time, I'm scared to death to unleash her onto the world, even if it's just to the park with friends, because I know what the real world can be like.
 How do we keep our children innocent, but not naïve?
 How do we keep them safe when they're out of our grasp?